 - Research and evidence: we have worked with 32 academics to produce 13 research papers that examine the issues facing business in the 21st century.
 We will produce further evidence and analysis to underpin a set of recommendations that emerge from the research.

-- Engagement: since the beginning of 2017, the programme has engaged around 600 academics, business leaders and policy makers in key questions facing business.
+- Engagement: since the beginning of 2017, the programme has engaged around more than 2,000 academics, business leaders and policy makers in key questions facing business.
 The engagement feeds into the research and shapes the findings and outputs.

 - Partnership: the programme is working with a wide range of academic institutions, businesses, civil society organisations and think tanks to ensure that this programme is a collaborative effort.
 We are keen to hear from institutions that would like to be involved.

-- Reforming business for the 21st century: a framework for the future of the corporation What this report seeks to do is draw together the substantial body of knowledge and insights that the thirteen research projects provide on the current challenges that confront businesses, governments and societies around the world.
-While setting out key principles for the future of the corporation, the report is primarily diagnostic in identifying the nature and source of the problems rather than prescriptive in proposing detailed policy recommendations.
-These will be the focus of phase two of the research programme, which will start in 2019.
+- Reforming business for the 21st century: a framework for the future of the corporation This report draws together the substantial body of knowledge and insights that our research projects provide on the current challenges that confront businesses, governments and societies around the world.
+The report identifies the nature and source of the problems facing business and highlights the notion of purpose, complemented by trustworthiness and cultures of values as the focus for a framework for the corporation that can meet these challenges

 - Future of the Corporation Research Papers : 13 groups of academics were commissioned by the British Academy Future of the Corporation programme to conduct research into the ten themes identified by the programme as critical to the future relationship between business and society.
 The resulting research papers are published in the Journal of the British Academy alongside an editorial paper from Professor Colin Mayer CBE FBA, the programme's Academic Lead.